wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-apps-bots-connectors/includes/customize-apps-settings.md

 ![Customize app permission policies](../media/customize-app-settings.png)

-Activity reports let you see how people in your organization are using Teams.
-If some aren't using Teams yet, they might not know how to get started or understand how they can use Teams to be more productive and collaborative.

 ## Learn more

 When you're done with a link, use the **Back** arrow in your browser to come back to this page.